 Andrew Tesauro Special Care Nursery: Level III NICU

 If an unexpected problem should occur, such as premature delivery, our Neonatal Intensive Care Unit (NICU) staff is trained in developmental care of pre-term infants.
 Babies with special needs receive the highest level of care in our Andrew Tesauro Special Care Nursery.
 The 34-bed nursery includes a Neonatal Intensive Care Unit and Continuing Care Unit.
-Each unit has a dedicated nursing station and sophisticated technology for caring for high-risk and premature infants.
+Each unit is equipped with sophisticated technology for caring for high-risk and premature infants.

 Parents' Overnight Room